-Heating patterns other than those suggested in the Contract Documents may be used if approved by the Engineer.
-If no suggested heating patterns are provided in the Contract Documents, submit proposed heating patterns to the Engineer for approval.
+Heating patterns other than those stated in the Contract Documents may be used if approved by the Engineer.

-d.
+e.
 Application of Jacking Forces.
 Only use jacking forces to restrain the members or elements against undesired movement associated with expansion during the cycles of applying heats.
 Place jacks to resist forces during the heating process.
 As the straightening occurs during cooling, the forces should be relieved.